Can you keep a secret? We reveal Sydney’s best hidden bars.

 The Lobo Plantation, CBD

-Push through large wooden doors and travel down a spiralling staircase and you will find yourself in a rum lovers delight at The Lobo Plantation.
-Flairs of emerald green and floral furniture bring the vibrant Caribbean themed hideout to life.
-Serving 250 varieties of rum, enjoy a refined cocktail and top it off with a bite from the Latin inspired food menu.
-Find out more here.
+Push through large wooden doors and travel down a spiralling staircase, and you will find yourself in a rum lover’s delight at The Lobo Plantation.
+Flairs of emerald green and floral furniture bring the vibrant Caribbean-themed hideout to life.
+Serving 250 varieties of rum, enjoy a refined cocktail and top it off with a bite from the Latin-inspired food menu.

 Mjolner, Redfern

 You could easily stroll past this unique viking experience at Mjolner.
-Located in between Surry Hills and Redfern, push through the heavy door and rediscover your love for hard liquor with over 400 different types of whisky.
-If you are craving more than a drink then Mjolner’s hearty food menu won’t leave you hungry.
-Find out more here.
+Located between Surry Hills and Redfern, push through the heavy door and rediscover your love for hard liquor with over 400 different types of whisky.
+If you are craving more than a drink, then Mjolner’s hearty food menu won’t leave you hungry.

 Tried all of these and need a new challenge?
 Check out Sydney’s Best Rooftop Bars